Skip to main content

 Valenar Docs Codegen Rules

-This page explains how Valenar docs should describe Content/, Generated/, and the future compiler without inventing syntax, ownership, or provenance.
+This page explains how Valenar docs should describe Content/, Generated/, and the compiler without inventing syntax, ownership, or provenance.

 Current Source Of Truth Split